 - Application Guidelines (PDF, 242KB) also included below

 - Grant recipients complete CPD activities: 1 Jul 2023 – 30 Sep 2024

 How to apply

-If you are applying for a clinical attachment or similar please also complete the Mentorship or Clinical Attachment Confirmation form and email it to us via the address on the form.
+If you have applied for a clinical attachment or similar please complete the Mentorship or Clinical Attachment Confirmation form and email it to us via the address on the form.
 We strongly encourage this type of CPD activity.

 If you have any questions or issues, please contact us.
 We aim to reply to everyone within two days.

 1. The SRSA Program

 The Support for Rural Specialists in Australia (SRSA) program is funded by the Australian Government Department of Health and Aged Care and managed by the Council of Presidents of Medical Colleges (CPMC).

 The SRSA program aims to help rural communities receive a high standard of care from skilled, supported and engaged medical specialists.